 - salt and pepper

 - Divide polenta between two bowls.
-Add three tomatoes to each bowl.
+Add three tomatoes to each bowl and one fried egg.
 Top with basil, salt and pepper.

 If nutrition info is shown, values are based on an online calculator and are estimates.
 Please verify using your own data.